 100 Twin River Road, Lincoln, RI 02865

 Fancy your chances at poker?
 The Twin River Casino is the place to be!
-Whether it’s the 4000+ slot machines you’re after or one of the many table games of blackjack, craps or roulette, this casino has you covered.
+Whether it’s the 4000+ slot machines you’re after or one of the many table games of blackjack, craps or roulette, this casino has you covered if you’re looking for fun things to do in Rhode Island for adults.
 As well as an abundance of dining options, it is also home to an events center which holds just over 3000 people with plenty of entertainment choices!

 Get your fill at Matunuck Oyster Bar